learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 - Create a train-test-split of 75-25
 - Standardize the data
 - Fit an SVM model, make sure that you set "probability = True"
-- after you ran the model, make probability predictions on the test set, and calculate the classification accuracy score
+- After you run the model, calculate the classification accuracy score

 ```python